Organic Soil Health Education Resources for Agricultural Professionals in the Western Region

 informed decisions about sustainable approaches with greater certainty and less risk.

-The objectives are to 1) provide this soil health information in practical and accessible formats
+The objectives of this project were to 1) provide this soil health information in practical and accessible formats

 online, so that agricultural professionals will be able to learn about, implement, share or teach